Falcon (G.I. Joe)

 Falcon (also known as Lieutenant Falcon) is a fictional character from the G.I.
 Joe: A Real American Hero toyline, comic books and animated series.
-He is a Green Beret with the G.I.
+He is a member of the Army Special Forces with the G.I.
 Joe Team and debuted in 1987.

 Profile

-His real name is Vincent Falcone, and his rank is that of 1st Lieutenant O-2.
+His real name is Vincent Falcone and his rank is first lieutenant (paygrade O-2).
 Falcon was born in Fayetteville, North Carolina.

-As a Green Beret, his primary function is special operations.
-His father was also a Green Beret, who served with the 10th SFGA (Special Forces Group Airborne), making Falcon a second generation Green Beret.
-Falcon briefly served with the 5th SFGA's Blue Light counter-terrorist unit as an "A" Team executive officer.
+As Special Forces, his primary function is special operations.
+His father was also.in Special Forces, who served with the 10th Special Forces Group as a command sergeant major.
+Falcon served with the 5th Special Forces Group's Blue Light counter-terrorist unit as an "A" Team executive officer prior to joining the G.I.
+Joe team.
 He has been cross-trained in demolitions, and is fluent in Spanish, French, Arabic, and Swahili.
 Falcon is also an expert with most NATO and Warsaw pact small arms.
 Falcon has an overwhelming friendliness, and can usually sway even the strongest isolationist into joining the fight.
 This excessive personality often leads to friction with his commanding officers.

 In the G.I.
 Joe animated continuity, Falcon is established to be the younger half brother of Duke (the characters are unrelated in the comics).
 This relation serves as one of the main focuses in G.I.
 Joe: The Movie, in which Falcon's irresponsible behavior causes Serpentor to escape captivity, which results in a hostility between himself and Duke when Duke is forced to use his influence to bail Falcon out of trouble.